TheIndieStone/ProjectZomboidTranslations/CH/README.md

 - It does **NOT** support Recorded_Media.
 - It fails to recognize keywords containing "=" correctly.
 - It fails to recognize multi-line keywords correctly.
 (You'll see the keyword ending with ".." instead of properly showing the next line)

-THE RULES WRITTEN HERE ARE FOR TRADITIONAL CHINESE (CH) TRANSLATIONS, IF YOU'RE CONTRIBUTING TRANSLATIONS OF OTHER LANGUAGES, PLEASE REFER TO THEIR OWN SPECIFIC RULES.